-After consulting with the community earlier in 2019, a number of key themes have been identified.
+After community consultation in 2019 and early 2020, a number of key themes have been identified.

-The project directly responds to the following key themes we heard from our community during our engagement earlier this year.
+The project directly responds to the following key themes we heard from our community during our engagement in 2019 and early 2020

 Strong connections to City Hall, Johnstone Park and Geelong Railway Station